00Fjongl/js-extra/Minification/page.md

 Certain workarounds can be used when an event listener requires spaces or quotes in the attribute value:
 * Hypothetically, for strings that could be represented as primitives, quotes could be avoided by adding `[]` to a primitive value.
   * This would be unlikely, as it would not help in cases where tagged templates or equality comparisons are used.
-* Keywords are separated from variables by spaces or other symbols.
+* Keywords are separated from variables by spaces or symbols.
 Some spaces can be negated by wrapping the variable in `()`.
   * In some instances, `[]`, unary operators, or other symbols may be placed next to a keyword instead of `()`.

 Similarly, SVG `<path>` elements can have quotes removed from the `d` attribute when loaded alongside HTML.
 Replace all spaces with commas, but preserve the space that precedes the `/` at the end of a self-closing tag.